Monday, August 11, 2025

 #6 Rushing the Claim Evaluation Process

-Another expat health insurance claim mistake that’s pretty easy to avoid is to rush the evaluation process.
+Another expat international health insurance claim mistake that’s pretty easy to avoid is rushing the evaluation process.

 The turnaround time for reimbursement is typically 2 weeks to 30 business days.